 Pro Tip: Does the company accept commercial truck driver resume PDFs?
 If the job description doesn't ban them, that's a green light.
 Just make sure to check.

 Want to explore other formats for a resume for truck drivers?
-See our guide: "3 Resume Formats: How to Choose the Best One [Examples]"
+See our guide: "3 Best Resume Formats: How to Choose the Right One [Examples]"

 You need to convince him you're the one to hire, and fast.